Summary:

 Grade: Sahih (Darussalam)

-- 1st Contradiction: It claims that the Romans became victorious only after 7 years.
+- 1st Contradiction: It claims that the Byzantines became victorious only after 7 years.
 But this contradicts all non-Muslim historical records, which show that the Romans didn't become victories at least till 622 CE.
 The possible reason for existance of this Hadith is this that Muslims were noturious in FABRICATING Hadiths to support their religion.
 However, a lie is often caught due to contradictions it has.

 - 2nd Contradiction: This tradition suggests that the incident occurred when Abu Bakr and the Muslims had not yet migrated to Medina and were still in Mecca, (i.e. the news of the Roman victory didn't reach to them on the day of Battle of Badr).
 This explains why the pagans were able to collect the wager from Abu Bakr.

 Furthermore, it has always been puzzling why Islamists ignore this more authentic so-called Sahih Hadith and instead rely on the non-Sahih statement of a sub-narrator.
-However, the reason has now become clear: they are forced to do so because the lies in this fabricated Hadith have been exposed by its conflict with authentic historical facts, as recorded by non-Muslims, concerning the dates of the battles between the Romans and the Persians.
+However, the reason has now become clear: they are forced to do so because the lies in this fabricated Hadith have been exposed by its conflict with authentic historical facts, as recorded by non-Muslims, concerning the dates of the battles between the Byzantines and the Persians.

 If you want to see proof that Muslims were notorious for fabricating hadiths to support their religion, we request you to please read our article: